dbowers0/React_Native_Jobs/README.md

 ## Features

 - Search for job listings using keywords and location filters.
-- Filter job listings by job type, industry, salary range, and more.
+- Filter job listings by job type, industry, and more.
 - View detailed information about each job listing.
 - Save favorite job listings for future reference.
-- Apply filters to refine search results.

 ## Installation